snowmanam2/SnowmanPolycubeGenerator/Readme.md

 make all
 ```

 Note the current Makefile was written for Linux with GCC.
 The only external dependency is pthreads.
-It seems to work in Cygwin, though the executable is a bit slower.
+It seems to work in Cygwin or MinGW, though the executable is a bit slower.

 ## Usage
 The following returns the number of 3D polycubes of length 5: